Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 # Configure the global settings for POS

-Venduo POS offers many settings to customize the POS system to your specific needs.
+POS offers many settings to customize the POS system to your specific needs.
 For detailed information about the specific settings, see [Global Settings](../UserInterface/02a_GlobalSettings.md).

 Before creating a new store in the POS system, you should configure the following settings: